DeepWiSe888/Octopus/source/arm/README.md

 Remember destroying task flow at the end of task flow works.
 For more information, please refer to DAG_INTRODUCE.md.

 # Lib
-Basic algothrms and algorithm tasks.
+Basic algothrithms and algorithm tasks.
 Embedded Eigen is using for matrix calculations.
-YOU SHOULD modify fpga_define.h as your hardware env, if using fpga.
+YOU SHOULD modify fpga_define.h according to your hardware env, if you are using FPGA.

 # STM32F7
 User-Code for STM32F7 * FreeRTOS sys.